All Products

 • If you specify a version number for attribute columns, make sure that the version number is a 64-bit timestamp that is accurate to milliseconds and within the valid version range.

-You can use version numbers to implement the following features:
+Version numbers enable the following features:

 • TTL